Biolab > Training > Technology

 Labeling | Solutions & Measuring | Error | Lab Notebook

 Good Laboratory Practice (GLP) is an international system of practices used to maintain the quality of results in a research laboratory.
-The goal of the practices are to produce uniform, consistent, reliable, and reproducible results.
+The goal of the practices is to produce uniform, consistent, reliable, and reproducible results.
 We will focus on the most basic aspects of GLP.

 Establishing Good Laboratory Practice at Small Colleges and Universities